FireChickenProductivity/TalonVoiceDiagramDrawing/README.md

 The numbering is stored in a file and should be preserved across sessions.

 # Line Drawing
-Saying "line (up, down, left, or right) (an integer between 1 and 99)" will draw a line from the cursor's current position to a position in the direction specified by the specified integer amount.
+Saying "line (up, down, left, right, peft (up and left), pight (up and right), neft (down and left), or night (down and right)) (an integer between 1 and 99)" will draw a line from the cursor's current position to a position in the direction specified by the specified integer amount.
 Saying "line up five" draws a line up from the cursor by five units.

 Saying "(position specifier) stripe (position specifier)" will draw a line between the position specifiers.